 In May 2012 the New Drugs for Bad Bugs (ND4BB) programme started under the Innovative Medicines Initiative (IMI), a partnership between the European Commission and the European pharmaceutical industry.
 In ND4BB academic and other public partners, small and large pharmaceutical companies team up to advance the development of new antibiotics.
 To date, 7 projects covering the discovery, development and economics of new antimicrobials have been initiated within ND4BB.

 As AMR spreads across borders, trans-national cooperation is crucial.
-A Joint Programming Initiative on AMR was established to integrate research efforts across national borders via alignment and research funding, and to create a common research agenda.
+EU funding enabled the establishment of a Joint Programming Initiative on AMR to integrate research efforts across national borders via alignment and research funding, to create a common research agenda, and to eestablish a virtual research institute.

 - Evaluation of the Action Plan against the rising threats from antimicrobial resistance